 - Children look to adults when learning how to behave and respond.
-Practise how you would respond to possible comments and staring directed at your child... you can use the tips above! - Talking about visible differences openly and in a relaxed and confident way can help your child feel accepted and that it is not something to be ashamed of. - Being open with your child about your family's experiences with cleft gives your child permission to talk with you about their own experiences. - Before going to new situations, like new clubs or schools, give your child time to practise and prepare their own responses with you in a safe place.
+Practise how you respond to comments and staring... you can use the tips above! - Talking about visible differences openly and in a relaxed and confident way can help your child feel accepted and that it is not something to be ashamed of. - Being open with your child about your family's experiences with a craniofacial condition.
+This gives your child permission to talk with you about their own experiences. - Before going to new situations, like new clubs or schools, give your child time to practise and prepare their own responses with you in a safe place.
 You can use role play or model your own answers to help. - If you are asked a direct question by others empower your child to answer for themselves or join in the conversation if they wish. - Notice when your child responds to questions and praise them for giving it a go!